-Seven residents and six staff were spoken with during the inspection.
+Nine residents and five staff were spoken with during the inspection.

 No comments were received from staff via the online survey.
-No questionnaires were received from relatives or residents.
+No questionnaires were received from residents.
+One questionnaire was received from a relative indicating they were very satisfied with the care provided in the home.

 Residents commented positively about living in the home.
-One resident told us, "I love it here, we are well looked after".
-Another resident spoke of how, "We are all spoilt, the food is good and the girls are good to us".
+One resident told us, "I am happy to be here, the staff are excellent.
+There are activities for us to do and the food is good."
+Another resident spoke of how, "I am happy with the care, the staff are kind and I am offered choice."